 Some airports are massive and sprawling buildings and even a layover of 90 minutes will not be enough to get you between flights on time.
 I always allow at least 2 hours between flights on international routes, and even longer if I have to pass through immigration and collect my luggage to board a domestic flight – I would recommend 4 hours.
 If you do have a tight connection time between flights, ask for a seat near the front of the plane.

-A most reasonable layover time is that of 3-4 hours – it gives you time to actually wander around to see what is on offer.
-Remember to not get lost in the duty free shopping or restaurants.
+The most reasonable layover time is that of 3-4 hours – it gives you time to wander around to see what is on offer.
+Remember to not get lost in the duty-free shopping or restaurants.
 It is incredible how many flights I’ve been on when luggage is offloaded because passengers never boarded the plane on time.
 Best to stay in the region of your gate and set an alarm on your phone or watch for around 60 minutes before your flight, and when it goes off, time to head to the gate.

 The worst layover times are those of 5 – 7 hours.
 Not enough time to leave the airport, and you are effectively stuck in transit within the airport.
 If you can, avail yourself of an airport lounge do so, but even then time can pass slowly – but some of these lounges offer things such as beds and showers so you can refresh yourself between flights.
 Remember that many airport lounges do not make boarding announcements, so again set an alarm on your phone or watch to tell you when it’s time to head to the gates.